-- 10 c. of meat broth, preferably home made
+- 10 cups bone broth preferably home made

-- 1 to 2 potatoes, peeled and cut into half-inch cubes
+- 1 medium potatoes peeled and cut into half-inch cubes

 - patis (fish sauce) or salt, to taste

-- 1 and ½ c. of flaked or roughly meat (I used the meat from the soup bones) — pork, beef or chicken will all do
+- 1 and 1/2 cups flaked or roughly chopped meat (I used the meat from the soup bones) — pork, beef or chicken will all do

 - Heat the cooking oil in a pot.